Trump's China Trip Brings Admonitions on North Korea, Along With Business Deals

 "Achieving fair and reciprocal treatment for the companies is a shared objective," Mr. Ross said.

-Louis Kuijs, an economist at Oxford Economics, estimates that the two countries' trade gap will rise to nearly $370 billion this year, from the $347 billion difference in 2016, according to U.S. figures.
+Louis Kuijs, an economist at Oxford Economics, estimates the two countries' trade gap will widen to nearly $370 billion this year, from the $347 billion difference in 2016, according to U.S. figures.

-Some members of the U.S. trade delegation said they fear Beijing retaliation if the Trump administration, which is investigating China trade, follows through with threats to punish Beijing over its trade practices.
+Some members of the U.S. trade delegation said they fear Chinese retaliation if the Trump administration, which is investigating China trade, follows through with threats to punish Beijing over its trade practices.

 "In both those meetings, the Chinese government officials said it would be really unfortunate if there was some kind of trade disruption," he said.
 "Because soybeans, being so important, would probably be a commodity that would be targeted."

-Among the deals signed Wednesday was a letter of intent to ship what executives with the council said are "billions of dollars" worth of American-grown soybeans to China.
-A separate deal on soybeans is expected to be signed Thursday by Archers Daniel Midland and China's state-owned Cofco Corp.
+Among the deals signed on Wednesday was a letter of intent to ship what executives with the council said are "billions of dollars" of American-grown soybeans to China.
+A separate deal on soybeans was expected to be signed on Thursday by Archer Daniels Midland Co. and China's state-owned Cofco Corp.

 Executives in other sectors also said they hoped the U.S. administration wouldn't escalate the trade tensions.

 "We would prefer to see the rhetoric be less strong," said Tad Walker, chief executive of Partner Reinsurance, on the sidelines of the Beijing event.
-His company has been waiting since 2015 on a license to operate onshore.
+His company has been waiting since 2015 on a license to operate in China.

 Many of the deals were already in the pipeline.
 The U.S. Embassy in Beijing in August emailed American companies to request submission of deals for the trade mission, according to a copy of the email reviewed by The Wall Street Journal.

-Deals involving Qualcomm Inc., Boeing Co., Goldman Sachs Group Inc., Ford Motor Co., General Motors Co. and other U.S. companies are scheduled to be announced Thursday, according to an itinerary reviewed by The Journal.
+Deals involving Qualcomm Inc., Boeing Co., Goldman Sachs Group Inc., Ford Motor Co., General Motors Co. and other U.S. companies are scheduled to be announced on Thursday.

 Write to Eva Dou at eva.dou@wsj.com and Jeremy Page at jeremy.page@wsj.com